kamilwezgowiec/react-native-responsive-style/README.md

-# Native Media Query
+# React Native Responsive Style

-## What is Native Media Query
+## What is React Native Responsive Style

-Native Media Query is a TypeScript-first responsive stylesheet compatible with React Native, React Native Web and Next.js (including SSR).
+React Native Responsive Style is a TypeScript-first responsive stylesheet compatible with React Native, React Native Web and Next.js (including SSR).

 Inspired and based on [react-native-media-query](https://github.com/kasinskas/react-native-media-query), this package removes the requirement of using a 2nd prop (dataSet) when applying styles to components.
 In addition, this allows us now to pass arrays of styles into components like in the [example](#usage).